mitmproxy/www/src/content/posts/releases/mitmproxy7/index.md

 {{< figure src="http-interop.svg" >}}

 Mitmproxy can now accept HTTP/2 requests from the client and forward them to an HTTP/1 server.
-Of course, translation also works the other way around.
-This change also makes it possible to change the request destination for HTTP/2 flows, which previously was not possible at all.
+This on-the-wire protocol translation works bi-directional: All HTTP requests and responses were created equal!.
+This change also makes it possible to change the request destination for
+HTTP/2 flows, which previously was not possible at all.

 ### WebSocket Message Display